examdawn/NEP2020_2023_BCA/5thsem/Algorithms/lab/parta.md

 ```
 :::

 ## Q13.
-Write a program to implement Backtracking Algorithm for solving problems like N Queens.
+Write a program to implement Backtracking Algorithm for Solving problems like N Queens.

 ::: details See Code {open}
 ```C